Exact Label Recovery in Euclidean Random Graphs: Discussion and Future Work

 Another direction is to investigate the model beyond the logarithmic degree regime.
 We expect that almost exact recovery is possible in sublogarithmic regimes, though possibly only when $|\Omega_{\pi, P}| = 1$.
 In sparse regimes, where each vertex sees only a constant number of other vertices, can we obtain results analogous to \cite{Abbe2021}?
 What can we say about the exact recovery problem when the observation signal strength is decreased while the visibility radius is increased?
 How does the information-theoretic threshold change, and does some variant of our algorithm achieve the information-theoretic threshold?
 Since the analysis of the propagation scheme is intimately connected to the connectivity properties of the visibility graph formed from the underlying Poisson point process, this question is related to work on connectivity of random geometric graphs \citep{Penrose2016}.

-\paragraph*{Acknowledgements.} X.N. and E.W. were supported in part by NSF ECCS-2030251 and CMMI-2024774.
+\paragraph*{Acknowledgements} X.N. and E.W. were supported in part by NSF ECCS-2030251 and CMMI-2024774.
 X.N. was supported in part by a Northwestern University Terminal Year Fellowship.
 C.G. and X.N. were supported in part by NSF HDR TRIPODS 2216970.
-J.G. and C. G. were supported in part by NSF CCF-2154100.
+J.G. and C. G. were supported in part by NSF CCF-2154100, and J.G. was supported in part by NSF CAREER CCF-2440539.
 Thank you to Liren Shan for suggesting the study of the monotone adversary.
-Thank you to Colin Sandon for helpful comments in the proof of Proposition \ref{prop:high-discrepancy}.
+Thank you to Colin Sandon for helpful comments in the proof of Proposition \ref{prop:high-discrepancy}, and to Andrew Jin for pointing out several errors in an earlier version.
 Thank you to Nicolas Fraiman for suggesting the work of Penrose \citep{Penrose2016}, and to Jiaming Xu for making us aware of \cite{Chen2016b}.